 New York Giants Top Rivalries

-Mention the Philadelphia Eagles to any Giants fan and you better look out.
-As one of the oldest and most bitter rivalries in the NFL, there is no love lost between the Giants and their NFC East rival Eagles.
+Mention the Philadelphia Eagles to any Giants fan, and you better look out.
+As one of the oldest and most bitter rivalries in the NFL, there is no love lost between the Giants and their NFC East rival, the Eagles.

 Not to be outdone, the Giants have also held strong rivalries with both the Washington Commanders and Dallas Cowboys.
 These rivalries have given NFL fans many memorable games over the years.